adityadhopade/interview_deck/monitoring_kuberetes.md

 grafana-lb   NodePort   10.108.102.55   <none>        3000:32352/TCP   29m
 ```

-- The Grafana Dashboard will run on the PORT `32352` aand can access it using the `MinikubeIP`
+- The Grafana Dashboard will run on the PORT `32352` and can access it using the `MinikubeIP`
-- Access it in browser using the
+- Access it in the browser using the

 ```
 # minikubeip:NODEPORT